xalgord/Massive-Web-Application-Penetration-Testing-Bug-Bounty-Notes/README.md

 <br/>

-> **Note** - Some of the links may get 404 in future.
-It would be helpful if you can provide the replacement of those broken links in the issue section or make a PR.
+> **Note** - Some of the links may become unavailable (returning a 404 error) in the future.
+If you come across any broken links, please help us by reporting them in the issue section or submitting a Pull Request to suggest a replacement.

 <br/>
 Content List: